tmk-tran/redux-feedback-loop/README.md

 Week 11 React / Redux

-For this assignment, I created a reflection/feedback form modeled after Prime's system.
+For this assignment, I created a reflection/feedback form modeled after Prime Digital Academy's system.
 Feedback will be collected over 4 views.
 In a separate review page, display the current feedback values and a submit button. and when all steps are complete, the app will save the feedback in the database.

 ## Screen Shot